anticomputer/ovpn-mode/README.md

 - `x`: execute an asynchronous shell command in the context of any associated namespace

-Pleae note that this functionality is not intended for direct use as it handles privileged shell commands, see the function documentation for `ovpn-mode-async-shell-command-in-namespace` for further detail.
+Please note that this functionality is not intended for direct use as it handles privileged shell commands, see the function documentation for `ovpn-mode-async-shell-command-in-namespace` for further detail.
 You can safely ignore this and just use the provided xterm spawner to get safe command execution in a namespace context.

 Managing multiple directory states: